muratk3n/thirdwave/en/README.md

 ---

+The main *Top Gear* host Jeremy Clarkson's [interest](https://www.hydrogenfuelnews.com/jeremy-clarkson-comes-out-in-support-of-hydrogen-fuel-cells/8528018/amp/) in HFCs is also well-known.

+---

 JM was cohost of the world famous car show *Top Gear*.

-Main host Jeremy Clarkson's [interest](https://www.hydrogenfuelnews.com/jeremy-clarkson-comes-out-in-support-of-hydrogen-fuel-cells/8528018/amp/) in HFCs is also well-known.

 "THE GRAND Tour host James May has written about .. fuel cell electric vehicles ..  in a piece for the Sunday Times Magazine"